 Upon attending an appointment with a City Fertility specialist, you (and your partner, if applicable) will receive information about the process and the procedures involved as well as having your medical details assessed to ensure you are a healthy and suitable candidate for sperm donation.

-You will be required to provide a semen sample and we will perform a semen analysis to determine whether your sperm is acceptable for donation.
-The City Fertility Centre scientist will analyse your semen and send the results to your specialist.
+You will be required to provide a semen sample and we will perform a semen assessment to determine whether your sperm is acceptable for donation.
+The City Fertility scientist will analyse your semen and send the results to your specialist.

 The tests required by the donor include: